 Turn off the Switch before you do so to avoid any nasty data corruption, then take the micro SD card out of its slot.
 Turn the Switch back on, head to the eShop, and download the game you want to be installed on your internal storage.
 Once the download is complete, you can turn the Switch back off and pop the micro SD card back in.

 To move a game from internal storage to micro SD card, just reverse the steps.
 First delete or archive it, then download it while the micro SD card is in its slot.
-As the console favours that over internal storage, it will download there first – provided there is enough space, of course.
+As the console favours micro SD over internal storage, it will download there first – provided there's enough space, of course.

-Don't worry about losing your save files while deleting or archiving a game though – they're stored in a different location on your Switch, and require deleting separately.
+Don't worry about losing your save files while deleting or archiving a game though – they're stored in a different location, and require deleting separately.
 Also, cloud-based saving is a thing now thanks to Nintendo Switch Online.
 Huzzah!

 Whichever Micro SD card you pick, you're going to be increasing the potential of your beloved Nintendo Switch.
 If you plan on taking your Switch out with you on your travels, having a large capacity will be a great idea as you won't need to carry loads of pesky carts around with you.